Camillo99/Research_track_1_assignment_3/a3_code/README.md

 ## How to run the code
+Remember to check if the .py file are executable.
 From a linux shell launch as first the environment and the mapping nodes:
 ```
 roslaunch final_assignment simulation_gmapping.launch